panmari/panmari.github.io/_posts/2020-10-09-probabilistic-filter-golang.md

 Probabilistic datastructes are a useful tool for every programmers tool belt.
 Imagine you have an expensive lookup operation, for example fetching a file over the network or hitting a slow, huge database.
 You only want to spend time and resources on this call if there's actually a result to retrieve!

-This is where probabilistic filters come in handy: They provide a lookup function that
+This is where probabilistic filters come in handy: They are a lightweight datastructure that provide a lookup function that

 1. returns `false` if and only if the key is missing
 2. returns `true` if the key is available with high likelihood